 In another move that can only be described by many as bizarre, North Carolina’s governor decided to sue the federal government over a recent state law limiting bathroom access for transgender people.

-North Carolina Republican Governor Pat McCrory … Read More
+North Carolina Republican Governor Pat McCrory stated that he would sue the Department … Read More

 October 2, 2015: a date… which will live… in infamy; at least for one journalist.